VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 This results in lower development and maintenance costs in the longer-term.

+## Facilitates Building Task-based UIs

+When you implement the CQRS pattern, you use commands (often from the UI), to initiate operations in the domain.
+These commands are typically closely tied to the domain operations and the ubiquitous language.
+For example, "book two seats on conference X." You can design your UI to send these commands to the domain instead of intiating CRUD-style operations.
+This makes it easier to design intuitive, task-based UIs.

+## Barriers to Adopting the CQRS Pattern

+Although you can list a number of clear benefits to adopting the CQRS pattern in specific scenarios, you may find it difficult in practice to convice your stakeholders that these benefits warrant the additional complexity of the solution.

+> From my experience, the most important disadvantage of using CQRS/ES
+> and DDD is the "fear of change".
+This model is not similar to the
+> famous 3-tier layered architecture that many of our stakeholders
+> are used to.
+> Pawel (Customer Advisory Council)

+> The learning curve of the developers team is steep.
+Usually they
+> thinks in terms of relational database development.
+From my
+> experience, the lack of business, and therefore domain, rules and
+> specifications became the biggest hurdle.
+> Jose Miguel (Customer Advisory Council)

 # When Should I Use CQRS?
 Although we have outlined some of the reasons why you might decide to apply the CQRS pattern to some of the bounded contexts in your system,